schollz/find-lf/README.md

 ## 3. Classify locations using Pi cluster

 After the cluster is up in running, you need to do learning.
 Take a smart phone and identify its mac address, something like `AA:BB:CC:DD:EE:FF`.
 Take your phone to a location.
 Then, on a computer, use `python3 cluster.py -u AA:BB:CC:DD:EE:FF -l location` where `location` is where your phone is.
 When you are done, use `python3 cluster.py track`. *This is important!* This turns off learning, and otherwise you'll be mixing signals for locations.
+Alternatively, you can activate learning/tracking directly from [the find-lf website](https://lf.internalpositioning.com).

 Repeat this step for as many locations as you want.